The1Dominater/egrid_gpt/README.md

-# egrid_gpt
+# eGrid GPT
-A multi-agent system for analyzing power grid problems for utilities
+A multi-agent system for analyzing power grid problems for utilities which I worked on while interning with the National Renewable Energy Labratory